GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 Release and Support
 -------------------

-- Major version bump should be rare
+- Major version bumps should be rare
 - Minimize the cost for users to go from one major version to another.
 - Support every semver-major HEAD of every package that is 1.0+ for at least one year.
 - Dropping support for any older version should be semver-major.